 We heard of the youngest show cave in France which is named La Salle de La Verna and located in the Pyrénées at the border to Spain.
 It has a huge chamber, and a new website.
 After some reading the whole story got strange, until we discovered that this is neither a show cave, nor is it new at all.
 The actual name of this cave is Gouffre de la Pierre Saint Martin, it was discovered and explored in the 1950s, became the deepest cave of the world and was the place of a tragic cave accident.
 And it was well published, as Norbert Casteret was part of the team, and he wrote a book which was published in numerous languages.
 So let us see if we can tell the story in the correct order.

 In 1951 the cave was entered for the first time.
-The cavers had constructed a winch with almost 400 m of 5mm thick steel rope.
-It was powered by a modified bicycle with one manpower, which had two sets of pedals, one for the feet and one for the hands.
+The cavers had constructed a winch with almost 400 m of 5 mm thick steel rope.
+It was powered by a modified bicycle with one manpower, in other words, it had two sets of pedals, one for the feet and one for the hands.
 Numerous cavers went down and got an overview of the first chamber, and discovered a second shaft leading down to a cave river.
-At the end of the expedition, the winch was starting to fail and they planned a better winch for the next year.
+At the end of the expedition, the winch was starting to fail, and they planned a better winch for the next year.

 In 1953 the cave exploration went on and was very successful.
 They surveyed the depth of the cave with 734 m, which made it the deepest cave of the world.
 And they discovered the Salle de la Verna, 255 m long, 245 m wide, and 194 m high, which was the largest cave chamber known at this time.
 But they again had technical difficulties and were not able to lift the body of Marcel Loubins out of the cave.

 The exploration results were used economically soon after the exploration.
 The Électricité de France (EDF, French electric power company) used the survey data to plan an underground hydroelectric power plant.
 In 1956 they drilled a 600 m long tunnel into the cave, to redirect the cave river.
 But planning errors and technical difficulties made it a fail.
-There was not enough water in the river so the plan did not work out, but the biggest problem was that the tunnel ended high above the cave river.
-However, among cavers and scientists all over the world the failure was unknown, and so it became generally know as the only energy plant in a cave.
-It is for example mentioned in Hubert Trimmels book Höhlenkunde, which was published two years later.
+There was not enough water in the river, so the plan did not work out, but the biggest problem was that the tunnel ended high above the cave river.
+However, among cavers and scientists all over the world, the failure was unknown, and so it became generally know as the only energy plant in a cave.
+It was, for example, mentioned in Hubert Trimmel's book Höhlenkunde, which was published two years later.

 The tour starts with a shuttle ride to the cave entrance, which is 7 km from the reception area.
 Visitors can also walk to the cave entrance and save a few Euros.
 Here the visitors are equipped with helmets, lamps, and audioguides in English and Spanish.
 The visitors have to walk through the 600 m long tunnel to reach the cave.
 This tunnel is equipped with electric light.
-Inside the cave the path along the steel tubes continues to the Salle de La Verna, but the huge chambers are not equipped with light and can only be seen when the guides use special high power lamps, which burn only for a short time.
-This is the shortest tour which is astonishingly wheelchair accessible, as the trail follows the water tubes.
-The cave has only 5 °C so warm clothes, gloves, and walking shoes are mandatory.
+Inside the cave, the path along the steel tubes continues to the Salle de La Verna, but the huge chambers are not equipped with light and can only be seen when the guides use special high-power lamps, which burn only for a short time.
+This is the shortest tour which is astonishingly wheelchair-accessible, as the concrete trail follows the water tubes.
+The cave has only 5 °C, so warm clothes, gloves, and walking shoes are mandatory.